EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise0/part2.md

 Here we continue to run on a single process, each process can have a number of threads.
 The number of threads used is usually set to the number of CPU's on a given node or a fraction of that.
 Threaded codes can take advantage of the shared memory aspect of a HPC systems to pass data between each other but cannot communicated between distinct nodes.

-If you run this with multiple processes then it will still work but without MPI communucation these processes will be entirly independent and will not communicate information.
+If you run this with multiple processes then it will still work but without MPI communication these processes will be entirely independent and will not communicate information.

 ---

 ## MPI

 MPI is a message passing interface, this allow for messages to be sent by multiple instances of the program running on different nodes to each other.
-Each instance of the program is controlled by a seperate instance of the operating system.
+Each instance of the program is controlled by a separate instance of the operating system.

 This MPI example each process says hello in the programs and states which node it is running on and which process of the group it is.